 Keep reading to find out what the most common video conferencing problems are and what you can do to fix them.

-Virtual meetings are on a meteoric rise
+Virtual meetings are on the rise

-Web conferencing is a pain
+Video conferencing problems can be a pain

-This leads to an unacceptable number of meetings that are perceived to have no value and is costing executives about 3 hours every week in lost time and productivity.
-The number of lost hours each week sums up to incredible five 24-hour days and 19 hours per year.
+This leads to an unacceptable number of meetings that are perceived to have no value!
+It’s costing executives about 3 hours every week in lost time and productivity.
+That number of lost hours each week sums up to incredible five days and 19 hours per year.